depressed, holidays can be hard. They may bring up bad

 Be realistic.
 Try not to build up the holiday

 Say no sometimes.
 People will understand if

 you don't do things.
 Wearing yourself out will make you feel

-It?s okay to be sad or lonely.
+It's okay to be sad or lonely.
 You don't have to be happy

-just because it?s the holidays.
+just because it's the holiday season.

 Get help if you need it.
 Seek out